Lianhuanhua: History

 In the 1880s, Chinese magazines such as Dianshizhai Pictorial experimented with the potential of this art technique.
 In 1884, ten illustrations to accompany a Korean rebellion narrative may be the earliest example of lianhuanhua.
 In 1899, Wenyi Book Company in Shanghai published the illustrated lithograph "The Story of the Three Kingdoms" drawn by Zhu Zhixuan.
 The format then was called "huihui tu" or chapter pictures.

 In 1916 Caobao newspapers bound the pictures to attract a larger audience base of middle and lower class readers.
 The rise of lianhuanhua's popularity was proportional to the rise of lithographic printing introduced to Shanghai from the West.
 Shanghai comics journals in the 1920s featured more artwork, typically depicting traditional stories along the lines of Chinese mythology or Chinese folklore.
 Small publishers in the 1920s and 1930s were mostly located on a street called Beigongyili in the Zhabei district.
 In 1935 street book stall owners and publishers established the "Shanghai Lianhuan Tuhua Promotion Society" at Taoyuanli.
 The illustrated stories were originally targeted to children and marginally literate readers.

 The books could be rented for a small fee in street kiosks.
 By the 1920s, lianhuanhua were also found in Hong Kong.
 These rental stores were common even during the Japanese occupation periods in the 1940s.

 In Hong Kong during the 1970s, the format had essentially disappeared as they had become materials associated with the uneducated and unsophisticated.

 Though lianhuanhua production decreased in mainland China during Cultural Revolution, many books were still produced.
 From the late 1970s to the early 1980s, lianhuanhua made a major comeback.
+As in previous eras of lianhuanhua production, the books cover a wide range of genres from historical tales and folklore to wuxia to thrillers, mystery and science-fiction, proliferating many different types and styles of books and artists.

-As in previous eras of lianhuanhua production, many of the books were adaptations of other films or television shows.
+Many of the books were also adaptations of other films or television shows.

-During and after the Cultural Revolution, the communist party adopted the medium for propaganda and education purposes.
+During and after the Cultural Revolution, the communist party also adopted the medium for propaganda and education purposes.

 From the late 1980s to the 1990s, demand for lianhuanhua decreased dramatically, and today, comic books such as manhua and translations of Japanese manga are much more popular than lianhuanhua.

 Renmin Meishu Chubanshe (People's Fine Arts Publishing House), Shanghai Renmin Meishu Chubanshe (Shanghai People's Fine Arts Publishing House) and Tianjin People's Renmin Meishu Chubanshe (Tianjin People's Fine Arts Publishing House) have republished some of their popular lianhuanhua books.

 Present

 Currently there is a resurgent interest in this format.
 The Shanghai Museum of Art has inaugurated a permanent exhibition of lianhuanhua as a popular grassroots fine art form.

+Lianhuanhua was adapted for animation in the 2024 video game Black Myth: Wukong.